-NIM std. input signals; high impedance; min. width: 10 ns.
-If this input is used, a 50 Ω termination is required; in daisy-chain configuration, the termination must be inserted on the last board of the chain.
+NIM std. input signals; high impedance.
+If this input is used a 50 $\Omega$ termination is required; in daisy-chain configuration, the termination must be inserted on the last board of the chain.

-GATE/COMM: Function: Start or Stop input signal, common to all channels.
+GATE/COMMON: Function: input signal, common to all channels, acting as the temporal window within which the peaks are detected.
+In the

-In the Mod.
-V775 this signal is internally OR-wired with the

-COMMON of the CONTROL connector.
+Mod.
+V785 this signal is internally OR-wired with the GATE of the CONTROL connector.

-Fig. 3.3: CONTROL connector pin assignment (V775 only)
+Fig. 3.3: Mod.
+V785 CONTROL connector pin assignment